jundalisay/superb/content/en/research/kepler/harmony/book-2/part-21.md

 A few faces indicate that many from another body will be associated with them.

-Furthermore, the plane trigon is proper to the tetrahedron, since the complete tetrahedral figure is a solid trigon, while the same trigon is not proper to the icosahedron, but, rather, incidental to it, since the solid shape of the icosahedron is like a pentagon, not a trigon.
-Again, the tetrahedron’s point, rising from one face, is seen as expressive of the penetrating and dividing power of fire, while the blunt quinquelinear angle of the icosahedron expresses the filling power of humours, that is their power to wet.
+Furthermore, the plane trigon is proper to the tetrahedron, since the complete tetrahedral figure is a solid trigon, while the same trigon is not proper to the icosahedron, but, rather incidental to it, since the solid shape of the icosahedron is like a pentagon, not a trigon.

+The tetrahedron’s point, rising from one face, is seen as expressive of the penetrating and dividing power of fire, while the blunt quinquelinear angle of the icosahedron expresses the filling power of humours, that is their power to wet.

 The small thin tetrahedron shows the nature of fire; the large rounded mass of the icosahedron shows the nature of water, and as it were the shape of a drop.

 The tetrahedron has a very large surface and a very small body; the icosahedron has a bodily mass much greater than its surface: just as in fire it is the form that predominates and in water it is the matter.

 The dodecahedron is left for the celestial body, having the same number of faces as the Zodiac has signs.
 It can be shown that it has